Create a virtual environment

 Development¶

-Notes for developers of geoextent
+Notes for developers of geoextent.

 Environment¶

-# Create environment using Python 3
+# Create a virtual environment

-# Activate env
+# Activate the environment (Linux/macOS)

-# Deactivate env
+# Deactivate the environment

 deactivate